null Skip to main content

 3. Increased Lifting Capacity: Wearing the straps lets you control more weight without depending on your grip, thereby helping you to push past plateaus and produce more strength gains.

-Common Mistakes to Avoid When Using Wrist Straps
+Common Mistakes to Avoid When Using Straps

 Even if wrist bands provide several advantages, they should be worn correctly to avoid certain issues.
 These are some mistakes to be on alert: